-- 12. CESR published its first Prospectus Q&As in July 2006 and ESMA last updated these in September 2012.
-This document includes all the Q&As previously adopted by CESR10, as amended and readopted by ESMA.
+- 12. CESR published its first Prospectus Q&As in July 2006 and ESMA last updated these in December 2012.
+This document includes all the Q&As previously adopted by CESR, as amended and readopted by ESMA.
 The date each question was last amended is included after each question for ease of reference.
-Questions which have been subject to material modification due to changes in legislation have been re-dated December 2012.
 Questions which reflected the view of CESR, and which have now been readopted by ESMA retain their original date.
 ESMA will continue to edit and update this document as and when new legislation is adopted or new questions are received. - 13.
 Questions on the practical application of any of the PD requirements may be sent to the following email address at ESMA Info.ESMA@esma.europa.eu.

-9The views expressed in the paper do not bind the European Commission as an institution, and the Commission would be entitled to take a position different to that set out in this 'Q& A' guide in any future judicial proceedings concerning the relevant provisions.
-10 On the basis of Article 8(4) of the Rules of Procedure of the ESMA Board of Supervisors (ESMA/2011/BS/1), guidelines, recommendations, standards and any other Level 3 material issued by CESR continued in force until such time as they were readopted, replaced or revoked, having the status provided for under the Charter of the Committee of European Securities Regulators.
+&lt;sup>9The views expressed in the paper do not bind the European Commission as an institution, and the Commission would be entitled to take a position different to that set out in this 'Q& A' guide in any future judicial proceedings concerning the relevant provisions.

+On the basis of Article 8(4) of the Rules of Procedure of the ESMA Board of Supervisors (ESMA/2011/BS/1), guidelines, recommendations, standards and any other Level 3 material issued by CESR continued in force until such time as they were readopted, replaced or revoked, having the status provided for under the Charter of the Committee of European Securities Regulators.